aai-research-lab/aai-research-lab.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: Laboratory for Computational Science
-Adekunle Aina | Lead Scientist
 nav: false
 nav_order: 1